bjungbogati/flexdash_map/README.md

 Flexdashboard which auto-updates the map when your add your location (lon, lat).

+## Uses

+We have used the [GitHub Action](https://github.com/features/actions) which automates our workflow.

 ### Want to try?,

 1. Edit the **loc.csv** file with your name, address, longitude, latitude